gipritchard/Space-Debris/Space Debris.md

 - This is a wild resource (fuel, electronics, plastic, metal) used during a Deliver action.
 - Cannot be played as an action.

+### Activate Operational Satellite
+Some operational satellites grant your team access to unique actions.
+During your turn you may spend an action to perform the action printed on the satellite card.

 ## 2. Assess Threat
 Threat gradually increases over time, but your team can mitigate it through thoughtful strategy and coordination.